 Honda developed an engine system called Variable Valve Timing and Lift Electronic Control, commonly called as VTEC.
 This engine is being used for higher performance at a high rate of RPM and lower fuel consumption at a lower rate of RPM.
-This VTEC engine also increases the overall volumetric efficiency of an internal combustion engine which is four stroked.
-The VTEC engines are different from usual Variable Valve Timing, VVT systems which do not change the valve lift by only changing the valve timings.
+This VTEC engine also increases the overall volumetric efficiency of an internal combustion engine which is four strokes.
+The VTEC engines are different from usual Variable Valve Timing (VVT) systems which do not change the valve lift by only changing the valve timings.
 Many people and automobile enthusiasts have questions like what Honda engines are VTEC.
-There are many engines which are manufactured as VTEC by Honda brand which is listed as follows.
+There are many engines which are manufactured as VTEC by the Honda brand which are listed as follows.

 What Honda engines are VTEC?

-The VTEC engines make the intake and exhaust valves to change profile which makes the engine to produce high output with high RPM.
-When only intake valves change the profile, there are many applications which are used for practical purposes.
+The VTEC engines make the intake and exhaust valves change profile resulting in an engine producing a high output with high RPM.
+When only intake valves change the profile, then there are many applications which are used for practical purposes.
 If a single intake valve closes, then the engine can provide ultra-low fuel consumption.

-Thus different working of intake and exhaust valves of the VTEC Honda engines has its beneficial features.
-To the question of what Honda engines are VTEC, the solution is right below.
-Following are the solution to the query what Honda engines are VTEC.
+Thus, the different working of intake and exhaust valves of the VTEC Honda engines has its beneficial features.
+In the question of what Honda engines are VTEC, the solution is right below.
+Following are the answers to the query what Honda engines are VTEC.

-In 1989, it was introduced as Dual Overhead Camshaft, which is called as DOHC in Honda Integra XSi which used B16A engine.
-At the same year, VTEC engines are used in models of Honda Civic and Honda CRX with B16A1 variant.
+In 1989, it was introduced as Dual Overhead Camshaft, which is called as DOHC in Honda Integra XSi which used the B16A engine.
+In the same year, VTEC engines were used in the Honda Civic and Honda CRX with B16A1 variant.
 Acura NSX was the first model that arrived with VTEC engines in the United States.
-Then DOHC VTEC Engines are used widely in different vehicles worldwide.
+Then DOHC VTEC Engines were used widely in different vehicles worldwide.
 Various varieties of VTEC are offered like i-VTEC and i-VTEC Hybrid.

-Honda also applied the system of VTEC to Single Overhead Camshaft, SOHC engines like J-series and D-Series.
-It shares the same camshaft for both exhaust and intake valves.
+Honda also installed the VTEC system in Single Overhead Camshaft, SOHC engines like J-series and D-Series.
+It shared the same camshaft for both exhaust and intake valves.
 Honda VTEC on SOHC works only on intake valves because spark plugs are located between the exhaust rocker arms.
 Usually, VTEC requires a rocker arm and camshaft for each intake and exhaust.
 The camshaft which has the center lobe is not used by intake and exhaust and hence it leaves VTEC to the side.

 SOHC was introduced in the year 2009 to use in both intake and exhaust valves in all the models of Acura released that year.
 The cylinder of the model has six rocker arms and cam lobes respectively.
 The primary and secondary rocker arms are available in the intake and exhaust shafts.
 The term ‘primary’ refers to the VTEC switching piston.

-It is the modification made to the existing VTEC Engines so that it can increase the efficiency of combustion at low RPM.
-This is the first step to introduce roller arms which eliminated the use of three intake lobes to actuate two valves.
-Instead of this, there will be two separate intake cam profiles for a cylinder.
-This makes the VTEC to not engage when RPM is lower.
+A modification was made to the existing VTEC Engines so that it could increase the efficiency of combustion at low RPM.
+This was the first step to introduce roller arms which eliminated the use of three intake lobes to actuate two valves.
+Instead of this, there were two separate intake cam profiles for a cylinder.
+This ensures that the VTEC does not engage when the RPM is lower.
 The normal cam lobe in VTEC has the same timing as SOHC, and hence the performance is the same in both the cases.
-The difference that the VTEC E engines brought is the replacement of more powerful cam.
+The difference that the VTEC E engines brought was the replacement of more powerful cams.
 This increased the speed and torque benefits of the engine.

-The performance is similar to the VTEC, except that three different cam profiles are used so that the lift and intake valve timing.
+The performance is similar to the VTEC, except that three different cam profiles are used so that the lift and intake valve timing work together.
 It is a combination of low fuel improvements brought by the VTEC-E and conventional VTEC engine.
-A 12 valve mode is used that helps in various functions like the swirl of the intake, which helps in low-end torque, better fuel economy, and increased combustion efficiency.
-A 16-valve mode is also available which provides peak power when the RPM range is top.
+A 12-valve mode is used to help in various functions like the swirl of the intake, which helps in low-end torque, better fuel economy, and increased combustion efficiency.
+A 16-valve mode is also available which provides peak power when the RPM range is at the top.